Mocha2007/mocalc/readme.md

 * RPN input
 * can be run from the console

+Bugs MoCalc does not have which calc.exe has:
+* sqrt(4) - 2 bug

 ## Commands
 Let a be the top of the stack, b be the next item down, and so on.